open-sauced/docs/docs/tools/pizza-cli.md

   curl -fsSL https://raw.githubusercontent.com/open-sauced/pizza-cli/main/install.sh
   ```

   ⚠️ **Warning**: Piping scripts directly from the web to your shell can be risky.
 Always ensure you trust the source.
-For a safer approach, download, inspect, and then execute:
+For a safer approach, download, inspect, and then execute the following commands:

   ```bash
   curl -fsSL https://raw.githubusercontent.com/open-sauced/pizza-cli/main/install.sh > install.sh